mattConn/simple-nft/README.md

     - You will also need your security mnemonic from MetaMask.
 This is found under `account > settings > security & privacy > reveal secret recovery phase` on MetaMask.
 This is `WALLET_MNEMONIC` in `.env`.
 - Finally, compile and deploy with `truffle deploy --network ropsten` or run `make` (this will achieve the same result).
 Your smart contract address will be shown to you with other details.
 This address can be used to interact with your contract.

+## Issues
+- I had issues interacting with my Ropsten deployed contract.
+On Remix, I could not get non-zero values back from my getters.
+On Ropsten Etherscan, I could not verify the contract (although they are there); I would get a message of bytecode mismatch.

 ## Notes

 ### Research Sources